 You know the drill.

 As soon as the first drop of rain falls, your dog needs to pee.
-Inevitably, though, revealing pouring rain through an open back door only sends them running.
+Inevitably, though, revealing pouring rain through an open back door only sends them running back in.

 1. Start Them Young

-On days when it’s raining, though, make a point to take them outside frequently.
-Continue with your regular potty training, and simply add in the element of rain.
+On days when it’s raining, though, make a point to take your puppy outside frequently.
+Continue with your regular house-training and simply add the element of rain.

-They won’t want to go outside, of course, but teaching your puppy to do so will create a carefree adult dog when it comes to getting wet.
+Your puppy won’t want to go outside, of course, but teaching them to do so will create a carefree adult dog when it comes to getting wet.

 2. Use a Raincoat

 Again, it’s best if you start them young with this one, but regardless, using a doggy raincoat might ease at least some of their anxiety when it comes to braving the rain.

 You can get dog raincoats of all sizes online or in your local pet store.
 Find one that doesn’t cover their back end and that they can see out of.
 (It sounds obvious, but you’d be surprised how oddly some dog raincoats can fit.)